Design & Technology

 Year 7:

-Students’ brief is that they have been approached by a clock manufacturer to produce a range of designs and a prototype for a new free-standing clock for a teenager’s bedroom that can be mass produced.
-The clock must be functional in use and powered by a quartz mechanism.
-The company has requested that the clock be manufactured from acrylic and must be eye-catching, attractive and have a suitable theme.
+Students’ brief is that they have been approached by a manufacturer to produce a range of designs and a prototype for a new desk tidy for a teenager’s bedroom that can be mass produced.
+The desk tidy must be functional in use and be able to hold a range of different stationery.
+The company has requested that the desk tidy be manufactured from acrylic and must be eye-catching, attractive and have a suitable theme.

 Students will be introduced to safe workshop practice through traditional manufacturing and finishing skills using tools and machinery in the school workshop.